aemelius/airlines-example-infra/README.md

     - to get details of a specific airline: http://afe30604-simpleflask1-simp-a5f3-1053053844.eu-west-2.elb.amazonaws.com/api/v1/airlines/23
     - to trigger the recreation of the database: `curl -vvvX  POST curl -X POST http://afe30604-simpleflask1-simp-a5f3-1053053844.eu-west-2.elb.amazonaws.com/api/v1/load/airlines`

-## What I did _not_ implement

-- I did not create a front-end application: although I am studying https://pragprog.com/book/dswdcloj3/web-development-with-clojure-third-edition, frontend dev has never been my best skill
-- There is no code verification in place: I just added a place-holder in the pipeline where tests should be written, plus other steps (pep8 verification of python code, SonarQube analisys, ...)

 ## What could be done now

 This is just a prototype like project.
 Many parts of this project are therefore simplified in a way which would not be acceptable in a real-world production project.